 - Free-to-enter cave on public land

 Although free, this cave is not for everyone.
-There is no dedicated path, and we were often required to wade through water or pass through smaller spaces.
-Our feet got wet, we got dirty, but we had a magical adventure beginning in the initial cavity.
+There is no dedicated path, and we often had to wade through water or pass through smaller spaces.
+Our feet got wet, and we got dirty, but we had a magical adventure beginning in the initial cavity.
 It’s a stunning example of nature, with large stalactites hanging down.
-In fact, the cave is home to the longest stalactites in the country. - Milky Way Farm Tour at Waipu Cave Farm Park
+The cave is home to the longest stalactites in the country. - Milky Way Farm Tour at Waipu Cave Farm Park

 A guided tour provided us with lights and took us along paved paths with handrails through an impressive cave system, where we got an up-close look at glow worms, stalactites, stalagmites, moa bones, fossils, and more.
-Here, the real magic occurred after we turned our lights and, guided by the handrail, walked beneath endless glow worms illuminating the cave as if to appear as a starry night.
+Here, the real magic occurred after we turned our lights off and, guided by the handrail, walked beneath endless glow worms illuminating the cave as if to appear as a starry night.
+Check for discounted 1-hour Milky Way Glow Worm tours here.

 Mangapōhue Natural Bridge

-An easy stop along our Auckland to New Plymouth coastal road trip, the Mangapōhue Natural Bridge is a limestone bridge naturally sculpted over centuries.
+An easy stop along our Auckland to New Plymouth coastal road trip, the Mangapōhue Natural Bridge is a limestone bridge naturally sculpted over millions of years.

 Abbey Caves, Whangarei